• News

 We can not only undo some of the harm that’s been done through over 170 years reliance on fossil fuels technology, but we can look at new, cheaper, safer alternative fuels and storage.

-3. What are MDRI’s plans to help provide pure, abundant drinking water for the world?
+3. What are MDRI’s plans to help address water scarcity and provide pure, abundant drinking water to the world?

 Miller: We’re also looking at atmospheric water harvesting technologies, so that we can directly extract water from the atmosphere at night and in the morning to be able to provide safe, clean drinking water in hard-to-reach areas.